|Deadline Date:||Mar 15th, 2016|

 In addition to submitting the attached application and required recommendations, applicants must complete an essay of no more than 1,000 words based upon the following question:

-Scholarship winners will be notified in advance and officially announced at the DRI Diversity for Success Seminar, June 16-17, 2011 in Chicago, Illinois.
+Scholarship winners will be notified in advance and officially announced at the DRI Diversity for Success Seminar scheduled for June 9–10, 2016, in Chicago, Illinois.